manwar/theweeklychallenge/content/blog/review-challenge-017.md

 (2) [Ackerman, URL and Perl 6](https://perl6.eu/ackerman-url.html) by **Arne Sommer**.

 The usual step-by-step code in **Perl 6**.
-As what the he demonstrated, **Perl 6** grammar is definitely a better choice than regular expression for parsing.
+As what he demonstrated, **Perl 6** grammar is definitely a better choice than regular expression for parsing.

 (3) [Perl Weekly Challenge 017 Parsing with Parse::Yapp and using the Bhagavad Gita API](https://adamcrussell.livejournal.com/5707.html) by **Adam Russell**.

-If you're interesting in parsing with Perl, read how he solved the **Task #2** using a parser.
+If you're interested in parsing with Perl, read how he solved the **Task #2** using a parser.
 The visualization of the grammar was a nice touch to the submitted solution.

 (4) [Thoughts on Perl Weekly Challenge 17](https://jacoby.github.io/2019/07/16/thoughts-on-perl-weekly-challenge-17.html) by **Dave Jacoby**.